Foundation for the WA Museum Events

 Shaping Tomorrow: Future-proofing WA for the Next Generation

 The need for governments, businesses, nonprofits and academia to think and plan for the future has never been greater.
-As we face complex environmental, economic, and social challenges, how can we secure a sustainable future for future generations?
+As we face complex environmental, economic, and social challenges, how can we secure a sustainable future for Western Australia?

 Presented by the Western Australian Museum, Foundation for the WA Museum and Forrest Research Foundation.